 "Exercise is likely to increase the level of melatonin," Dr. Roy Raymann, vice president of sleep science and scientific affairs at SleepScore Labs, tells Bustle.
 "This is probably related to the fact that the hormones and neurotransmitters that are released during exercise support melatonin syntheses."

 You'll want to do it early in the day, though.
 "Exercise is good for your melatonin," he says, "but if you do it at night, it might shift you sleep rhythm to a later time (and hence disrupt your sleep if you want to stay at the same bedtime)."

 While stress can't always be avoided, do what you can to have as relaxing an evening as possible.
 "Winding down before bed is extremely important," Harrison Doan, director of analytics at Saatva, tells Bustle.
 "Stress equals extra cortisol, and high levels of pre-bedtime cortisol negatively impact your body’s melatonin production at night."

-Depending on what stresses you out, you may want to avoid watching the news, checking work emails, or going on social media, and replace all of that with meditating, reading, or listening to a relaxing podcast.
+Depending on what stresses you out, you may want to avoid checking work emails, or going on social media, and replace all of that with meditating, reading, or listening to a relaxing podcast.

 12. Wear Amber-Tinted Glasses

 If you do have to check your emails at night, or simply want to look at your go phone, go ahead and get yourself a pair of amber-tinted glasses to wear while doing so.